MajorSquiggles/Demo/README.md

 A testbed for learning git/github.

-local conflict on line 5
+remote conflict on line 5